mmusich/trackingvertexing/index.md

 > The [Tracking and Vertexing Short Exercise](https://mattermost.web.cern.ch/cmsdaslpc2023/channels/shortextrackingvertexing) channel will be available once you join the [CMSDAS@LPC2023](https://mattermost.web.cern.ch/cmsdaslpc2023/channels/town-square) team.
 Direction for how to join this Mattermost chat team can be found on the <a href="setup.html">setup</a> page.
 {: .discussion}

-> ## Introduction Slides
+> ## CERN Twiki and Introduction Slides
-> At the beginning of this short exercise an introduction will be done based on [these slides](https://twiki.cern.ch/twiki/pub/CMS/SWGuideCMSDataAnalysisSchoolLPC2023TrackingVertexingShortExercise/CMSDAS2023_TrackingVertexingExercise_Introduction.pdf)
+> The CERN TWiki of this short exercise can be found at [this link](https://twiki.cern.ch/twiki/bin/view/CMS/SWGuideCMSDataAnalysisSchoolLPC2023TrackingVertexingShortExercise).
+At the beginning of this short exercise an introduction will be done based on [these slides](https://twiki.cern.ch/twiki/pub/CMS/SWGuideCMSDataAnalysisSchoolLPC2023TrackingVertexingShortExercise/CMSDAS2023_TrackingVertexingExercise_Introduction.pdf)
 {: .callout}
 {% comment %} This is a comment in Liquid {% endcomment %}